Taarts/Minesweeper/diarization.md

 hook up button to create a new game - added API

 P:roblem
+creating multiple states for the board create a state for new game

 - create a game board
 - supply a button to create a new game